serene-meadow/colorful_display/README.md

 Linux [`make`](https://www.gnu.org/software/make/) is used to build this program.

 The [Emscripten](https://emscripten.org/) compiler is used to compile the C++ code to WebAssembly for the webpage.
 To compile natively, another compiler is needed.
+Specifically, this project was tested with Emscripten version 3.1.63.

 [Simple DirectMedia Layer (SDL)](https://www.libsdl.org/) is used for graphics and input.